alecontuIT/Data-and-Results-Visualization/README.md

 ## Bitcoin: the new digital gold

-This repository contains all the files used for the final project of the exam "Data and Results Visualization" exam at Polimi.
+This repository contains all the files used for the final project of the "Data and Results Visualization" exam at Polimi.

 The repo contains:
 <ul>